nfrechette/sjson-cpp/README.md

 ### Android

-For Android, the steps are identical to Windows, Linux, and OS X but you also need to install NVIDIA CodeWorks 1R5 (or higher).
+For *Android*, the steps are identical to *Windows, Linux, and OS X* but you also need to install *NVIDIA CodeWorks 1R5* (or higher).

 ### iOS

-For iOS, the steps are identical to the other platforms but due to code signing, you will need to perform the builds from Xcode manually.
+For *iOS*, the steps are identical to the other platforms but due to code signing, you will need to perform the builds from *Xcode* manually.
 Note that this is only an issue if you attempt to use the tools or run the unit tests locally.

 ## Authors